-For the out-of-band region where the far field cannot be easily achieved other approximations based on power density should be considered,.
+For the out-of-band region where the far field cannot be easily achieved other approximations based on power density should be considered.
 Other measurement techniques are not precluded.
 For the upper part of the spurious region, the path-loss in the test chamber needs to be conserved, therefore power density should be considered.

 An approximation of TRP measurement can be achieved by sampling discrete EIRP measurements surrounding the AAS BS.
 The use of discrete sampling grid for the TRP approximation is motivated by the observation that in the spurious domain there is no coherent beam forming, as the AAS BS are designed to form beams based on superposition of signals from individual transceivers in TRXU array in their in-band frequency ranges, while in the spurious domain those signals are expected to be sufficiently uncorrelated.
-The number of discrete points required for conformance of the SEM OTA being defined as the TRP requirement is subject to the TRP sampling grid discussion in sub-clause 10.4.
+The points required for conformance of the SEM OTA being defined as the TRP requirement is subject to the TRP sampling grid discussion in sub-clause 10.8.

 Conformance requirement for the TX spurious requirement OTA is composed as a single requirement together with the EMC RE requirement OTA, as there is no possibility to separate those requirements in OTA test setup.
 The resulting test requirement will be subject to single test setup and single measurement procedure.
 Definition of the conformance requirement will be subject to TRP MU, where the MU definition is FFS.
 For more details on the EMC RE requirement, refer to clause 8.